-An email address will be required when incorporating an Alberta or non-profit corporation or cooperative or registering a business name, or extra-provincial corporation or cooperative.
-The email address will also be required when filing an annual return/report or when updating a corporation or cooperative address, attorney for service, business partner, or sole proprietor.
+An email address is required when incorporating an Alberta or non-profit corporation or cooperative or registering a business name, or extra-provincial corporation or cooperative.
+The email address is also required when filing an annual return/report or when updating a corporation or cooperative address, attorney for service, business partner, or sole proprietor.

 Incorporating a corporation creates a legal ‘person’ that’s separate and distinct from its individual owners.

 If your corporation was formed in another province or country, it must be registered to carry on business in Alberta.